rhythm0708/sling-fighter/ProjectDocument.md

 ## Press Kit and Trailer

+### Trailer

 The trailer was more difficult than I had anticipated at the start.
 First I played the game progressing through the waves while using a screen recorder I have in Google Chrome.
 Then, I sorted through the footage to find what seemed most appealing about the game.
 I uploaded these clips to a platform called Nova, which I found through Google.
 Here, I made an outline of what text I wanted to appear in the trailer, then added it to the video timeline.
 Once I had these text scenes in place, I proceeded to cut the video and merge the footage to make a complete trailer.
 When I was done with the video, I used the audio file from our main menu because I felt its intensity matched the game.
-Finally, I uploaded it to Youtube, so that it could be viewed by the public.I have attached the link below.
+Finally, I uploaded it to Youtube, so that it could be viewed here.

-Link Trailer

-# Presskit
+### Presskit

 The presskit was done entirely on itch.io.
 I used screenshots of the models and logo to make the banner.
 Then, I wrote a description of the game that gives details on the purpose and goal of the game, also adding notes on controls and penalties to player score.
 The screenshots were taken while I progressed through the game, so that I could highlight its various aspects.
-I have attached a link to the presskit below.

-Link Presskit
+You can view the presskit here.

 ## Game Feel and Polish